khelli07/khelli07/README.md

 # Hi, I am Maria Khelli! 👋

-Clack, clack, clack.
+"Ctak, ctak, ctak."
 That's the sound of my room 10PM in the evening, studying for programming 💻.
 Growing to like drawing 🎨, I have never thought in my life that I will become a programmer 👨🏽‍💻.
-Yes, being able to create is what I have dreamt, but as an artist, not a programmer.
+Yes, being able to create is what I have dreamed of, but as an artist, not a programmer.
 Oh, but programmers do create right? 🤘

 ```java
 public class Person {